 Except for the small donations scheme (under £30), for a donation received from an individual, you must have received a Gift Aid declaration from the donor.
 Gift Aid declarations can be in writing (including by email, or text message), orally (in person or by telephone) or online.
 There is no set design for a declaration form or a verbal declaration, but these must include specific information.
 In particular, historically, HMRC have accepted initials only but they will reject any application where they can't identify the individual, so it's always best to provide an individual's full name.

 You can download example Gift Aid declaration forms for one-off donations, all donations and sponsored events.
+Gift Aid claims must be submitted via Charities Online or the ChR1 form.
+R68i forms are no longer used.

 Here’s the HMRC login to claim Gift Aid online and, if you need it, step-by-step guidance to submitting a Gift Aid claim, the HMRC Gift Aid spreadsheet and a Gift Aid FAQs and common mistakes list to help you.